 The School of Public Affairs and Administration offers Rutgers SPAA Scholarships & Fellowships to Rutgers SPAA students.

 Please see the Rutgers SPAA Policy on Student Travel Support [pdf] for information on available conference travel funds for SPAA PhD and MPA students.

 Student Employment Opportunities

-Rutgers SPAA offers students the opportunty to offset their education costs through part-time teaching and research-related employment opportunities such as Teaching Assistants, Course Assistants, and Research Assistants positions.
+Rutgers SPAA offers students the opportunity to offset their education costs through part-time employment opportunities at the school such as assistant and coordinator positions.
 Announcements for applications to these positions are sent out to students.

 Students at Rutgers University can apply for part-time positions to help pay for the cost of their education.
 The Student Employment Office in the Office of Financial Aid administers two programs: the Federal Work Study Program (FWSP) and the Job Location and Development Program (JLDP).